ElderFuthark/mini-project-2_SVM-Classification/README.md

-# SVM Classification
+# Support Vector Machine (SVM) Classification

-The jupyter notebook found herein is an exploration of Support Vector Machines and their application.
-For simplicity, a small data set has been used.
-It is available at https://archive.ics.uci.edu/ml/datasets/iris
+SVM classification is particularly good at dealing with smaller data sets and dealing with multiple dimensions.
+This repository is an exploration of SVM's.
+The end goal is to classify three types of flowers based on their features.
+Visit https://archive.ics.uci.edu/ml/datasets/iris to download the dataset used here (and many more as well).